garrethmcdaid/python-toy-encryption/diffie-hellmann/README.md

 In each case, we get a distinct number, therefore 3 is a Primitive Root of Prime 7.

 In the script, a helper method is defined to find Primitive Roots of given Prime numbers.
-In cryptographic parlance, the Primitive Root is called the *generator*, so lets call it that.
+In cryptographic parlance, the Primitive Root is called the *generator*, so let's call it that.

 Coming back to Alice, she now has a Prime number and a generator, which she shares with Bob.
 Either apart of together, these numbers cannot be used to decrypt data, so there is no issue in sharing them on a network.